taostat/taostats-docs/docs/Bittensor/dtao/staking-in-dtao.md

 To stake in alpha, tao is exchanged via the [Subnet Pools](doc:subnet-pools) into alpha.
 This will incur [Slippage](doc:slippage).
 The received alpha is then staked to the validator selected.

-> 📘 staking with taostats
+> 📘 Staking with taostats
 >
 > See [Staking Instructions](doc:staking-instructions) for a numbver of pages describing how to stake using Taostats.